InfiniteCuriosity/Job_search_in_data_science/README.md

 I've done some research on your company, how open are you to ideas that might help improve results based on my research?

-I've done some research on your some of your competitors, would you like to know what I found?
+I've done some research on your some of your competitors, would you like to know what I found, and how it seems you compare to them?